The Query Complexity of Correlated Equilibria: Randomized Algorithms for Exact Correlated Equilibria

-We now continue with the lower bound for HTP, so fix a (deterministic) algorithm for the HTP problem that makes at most $T$ queries.
-If it wins, then for some step $1 \le t \le T$ it won (for the first time) by finding an unrevealed vertex $v_j$ for $t n^2 < j \le L$.
-We will bound this probability (over the random choice of the path) for a fixed $t$ and $j$, and then use the union bound to obtain an upper bound on the probability that the algorithm wins.
-Now let us look at the $t$'th query $q_t$ made by the algorithm.
-If non of the previous queries won, then the only information the algorithm had when making this query is the revealed part of the path, i.e. $(v_1 ... v_{(t-1)n^2})$, and so the query is just a function of them, $q_t=q_t(v_1 ... v_{(t-1)n^2})$.
-So what is the probability that for some function on these inputs we have that $q_t(v_1 ... v_{(t-1)n^2}) = v_j$?
-Note that our construction of random paths means that $v_j$ is obtained by taking a random walk of length $j-(t-1)n^2 \ge n^2$ from vertex $v_{(t-1)n^2}$.
-Now comes the crucial observation: as the mixing time of the hypercube is known to be $O(n\log n) < n^2$, (\cite{DG90}), this means that a random walk of length $l \ge n^2$ ends at an almost uniformly random vertex of the hypercube.
-Thus for any fixed $(v_1 ... v_{(t-1)n^2})$, we have that $v_j$ is almost uniformly distributed over the hypercube and so $Pr[q_t(v_1 ... v_{(t-1)n^2}) = v_j] = (1+o(1)) 2^{-n}$.
-Multiplying this quantity by $T < 2^{n/3}/n$ (for all possible values of $t$) and then by $2^{n/3}n$ (for all possible values of $j$), we get the required upper bound for the probability of winning. \end{proof}
+\begin{proof} Fix a (deterministic) algorithm for the HTP problem that makes at most $T$ queries.
+If it wins, then for some step $1\leq t\leq T$ it won (for the first time) by finding an unrevealed vertex $v_{j}$ for $tn^{2}<j\leq L$.
+We bound this probability (over the random choice of the path) for a fixed $t$ and $j$, and then use the union bound to obtain an upper bound on the probability that the algorithm wins.
+Now let us look at the $t$'th query $ q_{t}$ made by the algorithm.
+If none of the previous queries won, then the only information the algorithm had when making this query was the revealed part of the path, i.e., $(v_{0},v_{1},...,v_{(t-1)n^{2}})$, and so the query is just a function of these: $q_{t}=q_{t}(v_{0},v_{1},...,v_{(t-1)n^{2}})$.
+What is the probability that for some function on these inputs we have $ q_{t}(v_{0},v_{1},...,v_{(t-1)n^{2}})=v_{j}$?
+Note that our construction of random paths means that $v_{j}$ is obtained by taking a random walk of length $j-(t-1)n^{2}\geq n^{2}$ from vertex $v_{(t-1)n^{2}}$.
+Now comes the crucial observation: as the mixing time of the hypercube is known to be $ O(n\log n)<n^{2}$ (cf. Diaconis et al. 1990), this means that a random walk of length $l\geq n^{2}$ ends at an almost uniformly random vertex of the hypercube.
+Thus for any fixed $(v_{0},v_{1},...,v_{(t-1)n^{2}})$, we have that $v_{j}$ is almost uniformly distributed over the hypercube and so $ Pr[q_{t}(v_{0},v_{1},...,v_{(t-1)n^{2}})=v_{j}]=(1+o(1))2^{-n}$.
+Multiplying this quantity by $T<2^{n/3}/n$ (for all possible values of $t$) and then by $ 2^{n/3}n$ (for all possible values of $j$), we get the required upper bound for the probability of winning. \end{proof}